volkandindar/agartha/README.md

 # agartha
-a burp extension for penetration testing {LFI, RCE, Auth, Http-JS, etc}
+a burp extension for penetration testing {LFI, RCE, Auth, SQLi, Http-JS, etc}

 to do: tutorial!